igorvgp/igorvgp/README.md

-# Welcome to my Data Science portfolio
+# Welcome to my Data Science Portfolio

 On this page I demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.